jjones4/cBudget/README.md

 ## Using cBudget

-cBudget is used by typing options at the command line.
-Budget records are saved in a text file called "budget.txt" and displayed on the command line when the appropriate options are entered.
+cBudget is used by typing options and enterying data at the command-line.
+Budget records are saved in a text file called "budget.txt" and displayed in the command window when the appropriate options are entered.

-You can do the following using the program's options:
+You can do the following using the command-line options:
 - Create new records
 - Display your budget
 - Update an existing record
 - Remove a record

 When a record is edited or removed, cBudget moves the revised data to a temporary text file called "temp.txt."
-The original "budget.txt" file is then removed.
+Next, the original "budget.txt" file is removed.
 Finally, "tempt.txt is renamed to "budget.txt."

 A sample budget file, "budget.txt," has been included at the project's root.
 Please note that each part of the budget record is stored on its own line in the text file.
 One budget record consists of the following fields:
 - Date